Table of Contents Show

 If you do not remove tartar as soon as you notice it, it will develop into black tartar.
 Inflammation around the gums caused due to tartar will make the gums sensitive and cause bleeding.

-Further, tartar can cause gum diseases like gingivitis.
+Further, tartar can cause gum diseases like gingivitis5.
 When sugary and starchy foods release bacteria, they accumulate around all the chewing surfaces.
 The bacteria buildup will lead to gingivitis which further causes periodontal disease.
 It could also cause ulcers.

 Periodontal disease is a complicated problem.
 When gum disease spreads to the tissues and bones, an infection in the jaw bone is caused.
 This can make regular activities like chewing painful, and bleeding around the gums can become common.
 If the infection spreads around the tooth, you will likely lose it.
 This will require more advanced treatment.